Barbarian

 -

+As an expert, you learn to channel divine power to inspire zealotry in others.
 As a bonus action, you unleash a battle cry infused with divine energy.
-Up to ten other creatures of your choice within 12 tiles of you that can hear you gain a +3 bonus on attack rolls and saving throws for one round.
+Up to ten other creatures of your choice within 12 tiles of you have advantage on attack rolls and saving throws until the start of your next turn.
+Once you use this feature, you can’t use it again until you finish a long rest.

 -